Alfresco/docs-alfresco/search-enterprise/latest/index.md

 * **Re-Indexing**: Indexing the information of a pre-populated Alfresco Repository or catching up with Alfresco Repositories that have missed some ActiveMQ messages is provided by the Re-Indexing component.
 Metadata from Alfresco Repository is retrieved using a direct JDBC connection to Alfresco Database. **Note:** Only PostgresSQL is currently supported.

-The required services are included in the following deployment diagram.
+The services required for Search Enterprise are included in the following diagram.

 ![architecture]({% link search-enterprise/images/elasticsearch_connector_architecture.png %})